Lode Runner: Reception

 Lode Runner was very successful.
 It was Broderbund's second best-selling Commodore game as of late 1987, and sales had surpassed 300,000 copies by August 1984.
-Computer Gaming World held a contest for the best reader-built level.
+It was the top-selling computer game in the United States during 1983.
+By 1985, the game had sold just as many copies in Japan.
+As of 1999, Hudson Soft's Famicom (NES) version had sold about 1.5 million cartridges in Japan and all versions of the game had sold over 3 million units worldwide, including more than 2 million sales in Japan alone.

 Softline in 1983 praised Lode Runner, calling it "smooth, thoughtful, and quite addictive".
 The magazine approved of its large number of unique levels, level editor ("the possibilities are astounding"), and emphasis on "wits and strategy" over violence.
 Computer Gaming World praised Lode Runner's unusually easy-to-use level editor and the strategy necessary for an arcade title, describing it as "one of the few thinking men's arcade games".
+In August 1984, Computer Gaming World held a contest for the best reader-built level.
 Praises for the introduction of strategy into the "climbing game" genre and for the intuitive level editor were repeated in Video magazine's review of the game as well as praise for its graphics and animation, with the Apple II version being described as "stand[ing] out far ahead of the pack".

-Ahoy! in 1984 called the game "a top-notch action game that requires both a quick mind and an agile joystick".
+Ahoy! in 1984 called it "a top-notch action game that requires both a quick mind and an agile joystick".
 With the "easy-to-use game generator", the magazine concluded that "Lode Runner is one of the best games available for the C-64.
 Unconditionally and wholeheartedly recommended".
 PC Magazine gave the game 16.25 out of 18 points.
 The magazine called the game "a tour de force of American ingenuity ... the first release in a long, long time that can honestly bear the title, 'computer game' ...
 Lode Runner uses the power of the PC to create something much more than a video version of Ping Pong.
-This game requires thought, too".
+This game requires thought, too."
 The magazine praised the IBM PC version's graphics, increasingly difficult level design, and the level editor.
-The Commodore 64 Home Companion said that "there's lots of education hidden in" the level editor, concluding that Lode Runner "is one of the first of a new breed of computer game that lets the player be a creator".
+The Commodore 64 Home Companion said "there's lots of education hidden in" the level editor, concluding Lode Runner "is one of the first of a new breed of computer game that lets the player be a creator".